gatsbyjs/gatsby/packages/gatsby-plugin-glamor/README.md

 Glamor [provides many convenient ways to style your components](https://github.com/threepointone/glamor/blob/master/docs/howto.md).
 One particularly convenient (and suggested) way is to use its `css` prop.
-It works exactly the same as the `style` prop except it let's you write all CSS — psudeo classes/elements, media queries, contextual selectors, etc.
+It works exactly the same as the default `style` prop except it let's you write styles using the entire CSS language instead of the subset supported by inline styles — psudeo classes/elements, media queries, contextual selectors, etc.

 ```jsx
 render () {